 The wall’s high-resolution 8’x4’ display is framed by an interactivity kit, which provides touch-enabled control.
 The system allows for simultaneous display of multiple inputs, including mobile devices, computers, laptops, cameras, and more.

-Since its installation, over 850 students in 63 courses have had the opportunity to use it in a wide variety of projects and presentations.
+Since its installation, over 1400 students in more than 100 courses have had the opportunity to use it in a wide variety of projects and presentations.

 If you are interested in taking advantage of the wall’s ability to display multiple devices (computers, laptops, tablets, smart phones, media players, cable TV, etc.) simultaneously, its touch-enabled interactive screen or 4k resolution, please contact Lyndsay Bratton for more information and scheduling.